3 Types of Motivation: What is driving you and how can you drive others?

 Like to know what is going on around them;

-Need to keep track of their and others activities;
+Need to keep track of their own and others’ activities;

 Give them some freedom in decision-making;